Teaching an FHL Course

 For instructors who would like to offer a class at FHL

-If you are interested in offering a class at the Friday Harbor Laboratories, please discuss ideas for proposed courses with the Director more than one year in advance, and send a written proposal in the format provided below by April 15th of the preceding year.
+If you are interested in offering a class at the Friday Harbor Laboratories, please discuss ideas for proposed courses with the Director (email@example.com) or Associate Director for Academics (firstname.lastname@example.org) as soon as possible, and send a written proposal in the format provided below by April 30th.
 Proposals should be submitted for the following calendar year (not academic year).
 Applications will be reviewed by the FHL Advisory Committee.
 For classes that require a longer lead time, proposals may be submitted 2 years in advance.

-To apply, please e-mail the following application elements to FHL Administrator Scott Schwinge (email@example.com) by April 15:
+To apply, please e-mail the following application elements to Megan Dethier by April 30:

 - Your CV